GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Appendix

-The full results on robustness are in Table~\ref{tab:property_full1}.
+All corruptions are implemented by a library for attack and defense methods on graphs, DeepRobust~\cite{li2020deeprobust}.
+The full results on denoising effects are in Table~\ref{tab:robustness_full}.
 Apart from GC methods, we also add coreset selection methods as baselines.
-Results show that the simple baseline, Random, contains a certain level of robustness in terms of performance drop in Citeseer and Flickr.
-Meanwhile, KCenter exhibits the lowest performance drop in Cora corrupted by structural noise and adversarial structural attack.
+Results show that the simple baseline, Random, contains a certain level of denoising effects in terms of performance drop in \textit{Citeseer} and \textit{Flickr}.
+Meanwhile, KCenter exhibits the lowest performance drop in \textit{Cora} corrupted by structural noise and adversarial structural attack.
 However, these phenomena do not necessarily mean they can defend the attack as the performance of these two methods before being corrupted is worse than GC methods.
 In contrast, the GC methods naturally outperform whole graph training in most scenarios, even though they are not specifically designed for defense.